-Indeed, if we delve this strange word more closely, it tells a deeper story, one that reveals a startling unity to these seemingly mismatched list of three big sins.
+Indeed, if we delve this strange word more closely, it tells a deeper story, one that reveals a startling unity to these seemingly mismatched list of four big sins.
 It uncovers a hidden sophistication, informed by theological power, of faith in authority.
 While on the surface it invites a cynical view of the rabbis as a bunch of racketeers protecting their turf, I think by delving their subtlety, it only enhances our admiration for these learned mortals who have undertaken the dauntless task of trying to read the Divine Mind.

 The rabbinical etymology of epikoros

 When the sages consider the meaning of epikoros, they avoid any mention of the connection to Greek philosophy.
 It seems pretty tenuous bit of avoiding the elephant in the room.
 Indeed, they pun around it, as if to cover its big tracks.
 And later commentators seem to contort themselves to follow the Sages’ lead and construct a completely non-Greek and much less plausible etymology: